Overcooked-Designs/Website/README.md

 -Possibly incorporate ovens to go with the overcooked theme -ovens on side of title?
 -make the letter o and the other letter o in cooked cookies?
+-Navigation menu items steam when you hover over them?

 ******************************************************************************************
 # Place technical ideas here (ie. shopping cart)